-Any person may file a complaint: a consumer, registrant or building official.
+Any person may file a complaint: a client, registrant, building official, or any member of the public.
 A complaint can be filed by anyone who believes that a registrant or candidate for registration has, or is, engaged in illegal activities which are related to his/her professional responsibilities.
 A complaint can also be filed against anyone who may be practicing architecture, registered interior design or residential design without a license.

 The most effective complaints are those that contain first-hand, verifiable information.
 While anonymous complaints will be reviewed, they may be impossible to pursue unless they contain documented evidence of the allegations made.